limitless-devs/limitless-token-faucet-api-ts/README.md

 ## limitless-token-faucet-api-ts

-This is an ts-api for the [limitless-token-faucet](https://github.com/limitless-devs/limitless-token-faucet)
+This is the ts-api for the [limitless-token-faucet](https://github.com/limitless-devs/limitless-token-faucet)

 This api will let you create token faucets and mint tokens from them.
 The mint amount is fixed upon creating.